uhermjakob/wildebeest/README.md

 * norm-punct (e.g. maps Arabic exlamation mark etc. to ASCII equivalent)
 * repair-token (e.g. splits +/-/*/digits off Arabic words; maps not-sign inside Arabic to token-separating hyphen)

+This script is still very much work in progress.
+Ulf plans to port more normalization/cleaning code from Perl into *norm_clean_text.py*.

 ### wildebeest

 Script searches a tokenized text for a range of potential problems,